Iced Caramel Macchiato (Starbucks-Style at Home)

 • Brew coffee up to 24 hours ahead

-• Store vanilla-sweetened milk in the fridge
+• Keep vanilla-sweetened milk in refrigerator

 • Assemble fresh for best layering